-This 3 day course provides foundation level understanding of CBT and equips participants with the knowledge and understanding required to underpin new skills to incorporate into everyday practice.
+This three day course provides foundation level understanding of CBT and equips participants with the knowledge and understanding required to underpin new skills to incorporate into everyday practice.

 Participants will gain a greater understanding of the role CBT has in reducing and managing distress, anxiety, panic and depression.
 The course will also cover CBT approaches which enhance the management of physical symptoms such as breathlessness, pain and fatigue.
 Training will involve a combination of presentation and discussion, demonstration and experiential learning.

-We offer the bonus of City & Guilds Accreditation to consolidate and evidence new learning.
-Participants complete and submit a series of written responses to questions several weeks after day 3 of the course.
+We offer City & Guilds Accreditation to consolidate and evidence new learning.
+Participants complete and submit a series of written responses to questions several weeks after day three of the course.
 We encourage a draft for comment and support before the final submission.
-In total the written assignments should take 1 hour per week for the duration of the course.
+In total the written assignments should take one hour per week for the duration of the course.

 Bursaries and Funding